-BA Modern Languages courses are delivered in four years.
-Years one, two and four each comprise one year of full-time study during each of which you must follow modules to the value of 120 credits.
-Year three consists of a Year Abroad (YA) spent in a country or countries speaking the language or languages of your chosen specialism.
-Your YA contributes a further 60 credits to your total, half of which are based on a report written in the source language and the other half on an oral examination on your return to test linguistic skills and intercultural awareness.
-Your course provides a structure in which you are able to gain ever-wider knowledge and understanding, and appropriate skills.
-Your course contains a combination of mandatory modules to enable you to acquire skills of critical analysis and to achieve fluency in your chosen language(s).
-In years two and four, you may choose from a range of specialist options to develop your own interests.
-In the final year, you may complete a research-led dissertation.
+BA Translation Studies courses are delivered in three or four years.
+In the three-year course, years one, two and three each comprise one year of full-time study during each of which the student must follow modules to the value of 120 credits.
+In the four-year course, years one, two and four each comprise one year of full-time study during each of which the student must follow modules to the value of 120 credits.
+Year three consists of a Year Abroad spent in a country or countries speaking the language of the student's specialism.
+The Year Abroad (YA) contributes a further 60 credits to each student's total, half of which are based on a report written in the source language and the other half on an oral examination on the student's return to test linguistic skills and intercultural awareness.
+Both the three-year and the four-year courses provide structures in which students are able to gain ever-wider knowledge and understanding, and appropriate skills.
+The courses contain a combination of mandatory core modules to introduce students to the techniques and theories of translation and to enable them to achieve fluency in their chosen language.
+In years two, three (and four if applicable) students may choose from a range of specialist options to develop their own interests.
+In the final year, all students are required to complete a translation project.

 While Royal Holloway keeps all the information made available under review, courses and the availability of individual modules, especially optional modules are necessarily subject to change at any time, and you are therefore advised to seek confirmation of any factors which might affect your decision to follow a specific course.
 In turn, Royal Holloway will inform you as soon as is practicable of any significant changes which might affect your studies.
 For joint and combined honours courses, please refer to the course specification for your secondary department's corresponding single honours course for further information on educational aims, and learning outcomes.